In an exclusive interview, Chris Eubank once gave World Boxing News one of his famous monologues.

 PM: It’s not for me to put words in your mouth.

-CE: I’m not going to talk of my past regrets.
+CE: I’m not going to talk about my past regrets.

 PM: I suppose the only relevant question is whether the other women were the reason why Karron, in the end, had enough?
 Do you think that was the case?